grpc/proposal/A42-xds-ring-hash-lb-policy.md

 `max_ring_size` values in the LB policy config are greater than the locally configured cap, they will be treated as the locally configured cap.
 The resulting behavior will be:
-- When used via xDS, `max_ring_size` will get the xDS default of 8M, but will be capped by the locally configured cap of 4096.
+- When used via xDS, `max_ring_size` will be set to 8M when `envoy.extensions.load_balancing_policies.ring_hash.v3.RingHash.maximum_ring_size`
+  is unset, but will be capped by the locally configured cap of 4096.
 So if an xDS-enabled client needs a larger ring size, they can just change the locally configured cap without needing to modify the xDS config.
 - In the future, when we can use the `ring_hash` policy without xDS, the default for `max_ring_size` will be 4096, the same as the locally configured cap.
 So if a client needs a larger ring size, they will